OTE - Oregon Travel Experience

 Nuu-k’wii-daa-naa~-ye’ Sitka Spruce

-This tree, located in Regatta Park in Lincoln City, is a remnant of an ancient coastal forest cared for by indigenous peoples since time immemorial.
+This tree is a remnant of an ancient coastal forest cared for by indigenous peoples for millennia.
 Oregon industries logged most of these giants at the turn of 20th century, reserving this tree to seed a new forest and witness the development of Lincoln City.
-In 2018, the community named the tree Nuu-k’wii-daa-naa~-ye’ —“Our Ancestor” in the local Siletz Dee-ni language—to honor …
+The community named the tree Nuu-k’wii-daa-naa~-ye’-“Our Ancestor” in the local Siletz Dee-ni language-to honor its importance to communities past and present.

 Read More